alfredomartinezjr/wosostats/resources/definitions.md

 **Shots stopped by a defender** - `shots.stopped.by.def`, `sog.def`, `sdef`

-A shot that would have been scored but for being blocked the last defender behind the goalkeeper
+A shot that would have been scored but for being blocked by the last defender behind the goalkeeper

 ![](http://i.imgur.com/1rI71JW.gif)